 With healthy, living soil, the environment will be able to get the things it needs to stay alive.
-Plants and crops can't grow in the hard, dry ground because their roots need water, nutrients, and stability.
+Plants and crops can't grow in the hard, dry ground because their plant roots need water, nutrients, and stability.

 The microorganisms will help loosen the packed-down ground and improve water retention and drainage by taking care of our soil.
 When the environment is cared for with active love and attention, it can grow many plants that will last for many years.

 Living soil increases nutrient uptake by plants, leading to healthier plants